 You can also customise it by adding columns of your choice such as taxes, shipping and products’ ID numbers.

 That template is without a doubt a must-have in your competition tracking strategy plan.
 It just makes it much easier for you to set new goals and overcome your business’ obstacles.

 Construction Cost Comparison Template

 The Template allows you to compare bids from different contractors and subcontractors in order to rank them accordingly and choose the best one.
-You can do it by recognizing their cost, qualifications, bid amounts and other details.
+You can do it by recognizing their construction financing options, qualifications, bid amounts, and other details.